Pseudocalanus newmani: Distribution

-P. newmani is found in the Arctic, the northern Pacific, and in the Atlantic off of the eastern coast of Canada and Maine.
+Pseudocalanus newmani is found in the Arctic, the northern Pacific, and in the Atlantic off of the eastern coast of Canada and Maine.
 It is also found in the Hudson Bay.

 Ecology

 Life cycle and reproduction

 In Toyama Bay, P. newmani reproduces and actively grows between February and April.
 During this time, there are three generations.
 The period of reproduction and growth corresponds to the time when water temperatures are lowest at the top 100 m (around 10 to 12 C), and the abundance of phytoplankton reaches its maximum.
 Females can generally produce anywhere from one to four eggs per day when breeding.
 In Toyama Bay, after a reproduction event in 1990, there were no copepods of this species found until November.
 This corresponded with surface water temperatures above 15 C. This, along with a lack of large lipid stores, likely indicates that it cannot migrate to cooler waters and enter diapause.
 Additionally, it develops quicker in warmer waters until temperatures of at least 15 C. At Dabob Bay, the population recovery occurs earlier, around July.
 The abundance of this copepod, at least in the Dabob Bay, is related to the abundance of predators, especially the predatory chaetognath Sagitta elegans.

-P. newmani usually undergoes reverse diel vertical migration, ascending in the day, and descending in the night, a reversal of normal diel vertical migration.
+Pseudocalanus newmani usually undergoes reverse diel vertical migration, ascending in the day, and descending in the night, a reversal of normal diel vertical migration.
 The reason for this is because of predators (such as omnivorous copepods that have normal diel vertical migration) being more abundant during the night.
 When predators are not present in large numbers, it usually does not descend at night, instead constantly staying at the surface.
 This has fitness benefits, as clutches developed in deeper waters have decreased survivorship.
 But, when predators are found at the surface during the day, P. newmani experiences normal diel vertical migration.
 It can switch between migration strategies quickly, sometimes in under five weeks.
 As a whole, this migration (normal or otherwise) does not seem to be undertaken by copepodite stage I through III, likely because they have lower mortality rates.
 When predation is not a factor, this copepod prefers to reside in the layers with the most chlorophyll a.

 Feeding

-P. newmani is mainly herbivorous, and feeds continuously, with an increased intake during the night.
+Pseudocalanus newmani is mainly herbivorous, and feeds continuously, with an increased intake during the night.
 It prefers centric diatoms, even though aldehydes of the diatom genus Thalassiosira, for example, can be toxic to its young in large quantities.
 This is seen in the reduced reproductive success (both in terms of hatching success and naupliar viability) of P. newmani fed exclusively diatoms in the laboratory, and the reduced success of this copepod during Thalassiosira blooms.